 What’s Happening in Cayman Now?

-As regulations lifted, many industries in Cayman got back to work quickly, including property development and construction, ensuring Cayman’s economy and many its people continue to thrive.
+As regulations are fully lifted, many industries in Cayman got back to work quickly, including property development and construction, ensuring Cayman’s economy and many its people continue to thrive.
 Thanks to Cayman’s diverse economic makeup and offshore tech hub, the country has managed to mitigate the losses from the decline in tourism that many neighbouring Caribbean countries have suffered.

 Interested to live in the Caribbean?
 Set up offshore with Cayman Enterprise City.
 Take advantage of the tax neutral economy, get in contact today as see how we can support your offshore business.